Leadership Excellence Awards Descriptions

 Description/History

-Nominees will be submitted to the RA/CA supervisor (I.e., the Director and/or Assistant Director of Residence Life).
+Nominees will be submitted to the RA/CA supervisor (I.e., the Director and/or Associate Director of Housing & Residence Life).
 The supervisor(s) may make award recipient decisions or call upon other student affairs colleagues for their feedback.

 Criteria

-RA/CAs foster inclusive living environments that are conducive to holistic growth and the University’s tradition of honor.
-RAs & CAs will support the W&L residential experience by offering growth opportunities that support self-discovery, citizenship, and future planning.
+HRL Mission/Criteria: The Office of Housing & Residence Life fosters respectful and safe living environments that are conducive to a student’s holistic growth and well-being, their sense of belonging, and the University’s tradition of honor.
+Students actively engaged in their residential experience will be afforded growth and well-being opportunities that support self-discovery, citizenship, and future planning.

 The ideal candidate will be an individual who successfully fulfills and often goes above and beyond the duties as outlined in the RA/CA position description.
 This individual is a positive role model on and off-campus, and values accountability, community development, and servant leadership.
-Once the nominations are received, the selection committee will review peer feedback, performance evaluations, and programming evaluations before making a decision.
+Once the nominations are received, the supervisors will review/consider peer feedback, performance evaluations, and programming evaluations before making a decision.

 - Chris Reid, Assistant Dean and Director of Housing and Residence Life